 Don’t wait until later to give them the treat because this is when they will start to question if it was worth it.
 You want them to know that they will be rewarded each time they do the right thing, so give your Labrador the treat immediately after following your instructions.

 What if my Labrador won’t stop mouthing me?

-If you feel overwhelmed by all of the puppy teeth in your life, then it may be time for you to consider crate training.
-The crate will give your Labrador the freedom to put their mouth on everything they want, but it will also teach them how to control themselves.
+If you feel overwhelmed by all the puppy teeth in your life, then it may be time to consider crate training.
+The crate will give your Labrador the freedom to put its mouth on everything they want, but it will also teach them how to control itself.